stacksimplify/aws-eks-kubernetes-masterclass/06-EKS-Storage-with-EBS-ElasticBlockStore/README.md

-# EKS Storage - Design DB Tier
+# EKS Storage with EBS - Elastic Block Store

 ## Step-00: Introduction
 - Kubernetes Concepts we are introducing as part of this section